 Helmut-Schmidt-Programme (Public Policy and Good Governance, PPGG)

-The Helmut-Schmidt-Programme supports future leaders from Africa, Latin America, South Asia, South-East Asia, and countries in the Middle East who strive to promote democracy and social justice.
+The Helmut-Schmidt-Programme supports future leaders from Africa, Latin America, South Asia, South-East Asia, countries in the Middle East and from Ukraine who strive to promote democracy and social justice.

 Poor governance affects all social sectors and has a direct effect on each individual citizen.
 Violent conflicts threaten basic human rights.
 Fundamental rights to education, equality, and social security are absent or inadequate, opportunities to plan one’s own future are unevenly distributed.
 Poor governance often inhibits political, economic, and social development in countries of the Global South.